 I had two more visions focusing only on the killer or killers’ name, and I kept seeing what looked like a letter “C” or a “G.” It wasn’t until I went to the research phase of my investigation that I finally put these clues together and solved the case, but the clue I’d received back in 2004 was the most powerful clue of all.
 That’s usually how it is with my visions.
 The very first time I connect, I receive the most valuable and accurate clues, and I had received a word directly from JonBenet.

 However, as I’ve previously explained, sometimes when I “hear” a word in my visions, the pronunciation is a little off the mark as I’m having to hear it psychically, which is somewhat like trying to hear through water.
 So sometimes I “mishear” some of the sounds of words.
 Years ago when JonBenet kept frantically saying, “Tygail” as I detailed in my earlier article, that word had me stumped.
 I’d even sought the help of other psychics in trying to figure out what this mysterious word could mean, because I knew it was the key.
 But they too had no idea.

-But this week, the case heavy on my mind as I watched some of the new documentaries on the case and pondered that poor, little girl’s death and all that the family has endured, I sat down and said the word repeatedly out loud, and it finally made sense.
+But this week, the case heavy on my mind as I watched some of the new documentaries on the case and pondered that poor, little girl’s death, I sat down and said the word repeatedly out loud, and it finally made sense.

 Oh, what a wonderful feeling filled me when the truth dawned.
 It was like a crack of lightening in my mind that brought the most amazing and refreshing relief.